nhsland/futurenhs-platform/test/README.md

 ### Selenium

 To run the Selenium test on Browserstack, you first need to launch the Browserstack Local executable.
-From the command line, cd into the browserstack folder and execute `./BrowserStackLocal --key {accesskey}`\*
+From the command line, cd into the browserstack folder and execute `./BrowserStackLocal --key {accesskey}`

-\* Replace {accesskey} with your access key, which can be found by going to the [BrowserStack Automate Dashboard](https://automate.browserstack.com/dashboard/v2/) and clicking on the ACCESS KEY dropdown.

 Then (in a separate window) execute `node browserstack_local_test.js`.